 You can naturally control slugs by building a “beetle bank” for large areas or a “beetle bump” for smaller areas.
 The process is the same either way.
 You can build a beetle bump by burying a shallow container with woody material and water in the ground.
 You could also carve out a furrow for the same purpose.
 A colorful collar of flowers, leaves, sticks, native grasses, sledges, and native plants will do the trick around this area will bring the beetles right to you.

 Sprinkle Crushed Eggshells

 Save your crushed eggshells and scatter them around your garden.
-This will help to repel slugs and snails from coming back for a second helping from your garden!
+This will help repel slugs and snails from returning for a second helping from your garden!
 However, you’ll need a lot of eggshells for large areas, and they must be crushed a bit so that they’re small and sharp.
 Crush them with your fingers or pulse them for a couple of seconds in the food processor to chop them up.

 Try Diatomaceous Earth